Get exclusive member benefits & effect social change. Join Today

 Physical therapy can also be used to help treat walking abnormalities.
 During physical therapy, you’ll learn exercises designed to strengthen your muscles and correct the way you walk.

-Those with a permanent walking abnormality may receive assistive devices, such as crutches, leg braces, a walker, or a cane.
+People with a permanent walking abnormality may receive assistive devices, such as crutches, leg braces, a walker, or a cane.

 Congenital (genetic) walking abnormalities may not be preventable.
 However, abnormalities caused by injury can be avoided.